hannahgittins/SG_ML_prediction/README.md

 Scripts necessary to repeat results (train models) from the space group prediction study: ["Can machine learning predict the sapce group preference of organic molecules?"](https://chemrxiv.org/engage/chemrxiv/article-details/691e10b5ef936fb4a272f0d9).

 ## Using GNN_1 and GNN_2 to predict space groups:
-In `gnn_predictions` use `GNN_prediction.py` to make a top-10 space groups predictions using smile strings.
+In `gnn_predictions` use `GNN_prediction.py` to make a top-10 space groups predictions from SMILES strings.
 The folder contains all the relavent models and data, as well as a yaml file.

 ## Python script breakdown:
 * `gnn/EGNN_edit_model.py`: EGNN model used (editted to include FCC layers post message passing layers) [arXiv:2102.09844](https://arxiv.org/abs/2102.09844)